OCR PDF

 How accurate is the OCR text recognition?

-Accuracy depends heavily on the quality of the scan.
-Clean, high-resolution scans of printed text typically achieve 95-99% accuracy.
-Handwritten text, low-resolution scans, or unusual fonts will produce lower accuracy.
+Accuracy depends heavily on scan quality.
+Clean, high-resolution scans of printed text typically achieve 95–99% accuracy with Tesseract.js.
+Handwritten text, low-resolution scans under 150 DPI, or unusual decorative fonts will produce lower accuracy.
 Selecting the correct document language improves results significantly.

 Can OCR recognize handwritten text?

 Tesseract.js is primarily designed for printed text recognition.
-It may partially recognize neat, consistent handwriting, but results will be unreliable for most handwritten content.
-For best results, use this tool with clearly printed or typed documents.
+It may partially recognize very neat, consistent handwriting, but results are unreliable for most handwritten content.
+For best results, use this tool with clearly printed or typed scanned documents.

 Why does OCR processing take a while?